 The best monogram logos are so effective, you may not have even consciously noticed that they're monograms at all.
 The traditional monogram – usually someone’s initials woven together to create a form – remains a powerful tool in modern identity design.
 If you can find a way of connecting two or more letters so that they remain recognisable while at the same time creating a memorable new shape, this is often a better solution than trying to design a logo or icon from scratch.

 A killer monogram logo comes when not only is the letter-based form intriguing and legible, but its aesthetic qualities express something about the brand’s values or unique selling points.
 (These same qualities often make good logos in general, see our guide to logo design as well as our list of the best logos all time and the best 21st century logos.)

 01. Roger Federer monogram logo

 As with Alan Fletcher’s legendary V&A logo, sometimes the best thing about a design is what’s left out.
 In this case, the vertical strokes of both the 'R' and the 'F' in champion Swiss tennis player Roger Federer’s monogram are missing and yet every sports fan in the world recognises the remaining elements to be his mark.

 According to Federer, this little piece of design genius is based on a scribble jotted down by his wife, Mirka, in 2003.
-However, it seems that Nike finalised the monogram in 2010 and currently owns it.
+However, it seems that Nike finalised the monogram in 2010.
 Now sponsored by Uniqlo, the athlete has worked to reclaim his monogram logo from Nike.
 He reportedly now owns the logo again, although it's unclear whether it will return to his tennis kits.

 02. The New York Yankees monogram logo